sisinflab/Formal-MultiMod-Rec/README.md

 A table of multimodal recommender systems publications.
 This page will be ****periodically**** updated to include recent works.

-The table is complement of the article **Multimodal Recommendation: Technical Challenges andApplications for Social Good** submitted at ACM Multimedia 2021 in the Brave New ideas Track.
+The table is taken from **Multimodal Recommendation: Technical Challenges andApplications for Social Good** submitted at ACM Multimedia 2021 in the Brave New ideas Track.

-## Overview
+## Review

 <table cellspacing="0" border="0">
+	<caption>Overview of the core questions which arise when modelling a multimodal recommender system, as observed in the
+literature.
+HFE: Handcrafted Feature Extraction, TFE: Trainable Feature Extraction, MMR: Multi-Modal Representation.</caption>
 	<colgroup width="120"></colgroup>
 	<colgroup span="5" width="85"></colgroup>
 	<colgroup width="118"></colgroup>